ZZLLHHKK/code_placement/README.md

 **2024/4/27 update**
   I was trying to carry out some problem with the UVA code
-  There are still some error when I send the copde to the online judge
+  There are still some error when I send the code to the online judge
   So please refer to other people's code
   Thank you